xulingjia2019/go-web-hello-world/README.md

       --ignore-preflight-errors=NumCPU
     ```

-    There was an error about number of CPUs is less than 2, so we add `--ignore-preflight-errors=NumCPU ` into the `kube init` command
+   **Note**: Because we are running in a virtual machine, there was an error about number of CPUs being less than 2, so we add `--ignore-preflight-errors=NumCPU` into the `kube init` command to ignore this check

     > [preflight] Running pre-flight checks
     error execution phase preflight: [preflight] Some fatal errors occurred: